Dynamic Indexing Through Learned Indices with Worst-case Guarantees: Experiments

+Recall that our indexing structure is composed of a learned index over a vertical $\varepsilon$-cover and a paging structure.
+We first examine the performance of both the learned index in its own, and then the performance of the full indexing structure.

-\subparagraph{Following dynamic precedent.} For the dynamic scenarios, we first follow the precedence set by prior papers~\cite{ferragina2020pgm,kipf2019sosdbenchmarklearnedindexes}.
+For the dynamic scenarios, we first follow the precedence set by prior papers~\cite{ferragina2020pgm,kipf2019sosdbenchmarklearnedindexes}.
 These first construct, insertion-only, the indexing structure.
-They then perform a batch of $10$M operations.
-These batches consist of insertions, deletions, and range queries over ranges such that the output contains approximately $\frac{\sqrt{n}}{10}$ elements.
-We vary the ratio of queries in a batch and evenly split the remaining operations between insertions and deletions.
-The batch is shuffled before processing.
-We deviate from this procedure for LINES.
-The goal of LINES is to illustrate how these algorithms compare under (near)-perfect structure.
-Therefore, we keep the structure of this data set largely intact and restrict the batch of updates to lie on only one of the line segments.
-We limit the number of operations in a batch to $1M$ to align the relative sizes between workloads and the data set.
+They then perform a batch of $10$M operations These batches consist of insertions, deletions, and range queries over ranges such that the output contains approximately $\frac{\sqrt{n}}{10}$ elements.
+We deviate from the precedent by also deleting from the index before performing a batch of operations, to simulate a scenario in which the structure has existed and transformed prior to processing.